tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 ```

 <!-- on konsolista helppo seurata metodin _render_ kutsuja: -->
-it's easy to follow and track the calls made to the _render_ function:
+It's easy to follow and track the calls made to the _render_ function:

 ![](../images/1/4a.png)